-When you get deeper into being a data scientist, you will need to expand your capabilities from just creating visualizations to data mining.
-Weka is a good tool for classifying and clustering data based on various attributes - both powerful ways to explore data - but it also has the ability to generate simple plots.
+When you get deeper into being a data scientist, you will need to expand your capabilities from just creating visualisations to data mining.
+Weka is a good tool for classifying and clustering data based on various attributes – both powerful ways to explore data – but it also has the ability to generate simple plots.

 When people talk about relatedness, social graphs and co-relations, they are really talking about how two nodes are related to one another relative to the other nodes in a network.
 The nodes in question could be people in a company, words in a document or passes in a football game, but the maths is the same.

-Gephi, a graph-based visualiser and data explorer, can not only crunch large data sets and produce beautiful visualizations, but also allows you to clean and sort the data.
+Gephi, a graph-based visualiser and data explorer, can not only crunch large data sets and produce beautiful visualisations, but also allows you to clean and sort the data.
 It's a very niche use case and a complex piece of software, but it puts you ahead of anyone else in the field who doesn't know about this gem.

 The iCharts service provides a hosted solution for creating and presenting compelling charts for inclusion on your website.
 There are many different chart types available, and each is fully customisable to suit the subject matter and colour scheme of your site.